 Pew Research Center and Statista, via Campaign Monitor

-All of these come with a steep learning curve, where it's easy to settle into a working process that works, but isn't necessarily the easiest and most efficient.
-Over time this becomes entrenched and is then simply 'this is the way we've always done it'.
+These come with a steep learning curve, in which it's easy to settle into a working process that works but isn't necessarily the easiest and most efficient.
+Over time this is easily entrenched and then simply becomes 'the way we've always done it'.
 With email marketing being such a progressive and innovative industry, falling behind due to ingrained inefficiencies is something to be very aware of.

 Taxi helps marketing teams make better quality email, quicker, at a larger scale.